Carlton-Ndolo/Python-Blog-Example/BLOG.md

 ### Sustainability and Green Technologies in Manufacturing

-Sustainability isn't just a buzzword anymore; it's becoming essential in manufacturing.
+Sustainability isn't just a new idea anymore; it's becoming essential in manufacturing.
 Companies are adopting green technologies to reduce their carbon footprint and meet environmental regulations.
 Take Tesla's Gigafactory, for example—it aims to produce electric vehicles using renewable energy, setting a new standard for sustainable manufacturing.

 ### The Influence of Artificial Intelligence on Healthcare